Jenni Falconer: Personal life

-Falconer married James Midgley at Babington House in June 2010.
+Falconer married actor James Midgley at Babington House in June 2010.
 She gave birth to a daughter, Ella, in September 2011.
+She lives in Wimbledon, London.

 Since 2002, Falconer has been a celebrity patron of the charity Breast Cancer 2000.
 In 2012, Falconer took part in the London Marathon, raising money for CLIC Sargent.
 She finished with a time of 3 hours and 53 minutes.
-In the following two years, Falconer took part in the London Marathon, where she raised money for The Children's Trust the UK's leading charity for children with brain injury and neurodisability.
+In the following two years, Falconer took part in the London Marathon, where she raised money for The Children's Trust a charity for children with brain injury and neurodisability.
 In 2014, she completed the marathon in 3 hours and 57 minutes.

 Falconer took part in the 2015 London Marathon, raising money for Cancer Research UK.
 In January 2019 Falconer became an Ambassador of The Children's Trust, having been a supporter since 2009.
 She has run three marathons for the charity in 2009, 2014 and 2019 and hosted gala fundraising events in London.